-Master & Dynamic is a confident company based out of New York, and the Master & Dynamic MW07 Plus boasts a feature set ready to takedown Sony and Apple’s noise canceling earbuds.
-Build quality doesn’t get better than this, but noise canceling could use a boost.
-Let’s dive in and see if these truly wireless earbuds are worth the money, or if you’re better off with something else.
+Master & Dynamic is a confident company based out of New York, and the Master & Dynamic MW07 Plus boasts a feature set ready to takedown Sony and Apple’s active noise canceling (ANC) earbuds.
+Build quality doesn’t get better than this, but ANC could use a boost.
+Let’s dive in and see if these truly wireless earbuds are worth the money, or if you’re better off with a more feature-heavy headset.

 Who should get the Master & Dynamic MW07 Plus?

 - Listeners who put a premium on build quality should look no further than Master & Dynamic’s product lineup.
-Whether you’re in search of in-ears, on-ears, or over-ears, the New York company has it all.
 These earbuds are durable and eye-catching.

-What is the Master & Dynamic MW07 Plus like?
+What’s it like to use the Master & Dynamic MW07 Plus?

 Just like the original MW07 true wireless earbuds, the MW07 Plus is extremely well built.
-From the stainless steel charging case to the handcrafted acetate finishes, I have nothing but praise for Master & Dynamic’s attention to detail.
+From the stainless steel charging case to the handcrafted acetate finishes, Master & Dynamic proves it has a knack for attention to detail.
 The D-shaped earbuds are available in four colorways: Steel blue, White marble, Tortoiseshell, and Black quartz.

-No matter which pattern you select, you’re afforded a canvas carrying pouch, five pairs of silicone ear tips, and three pairs of brilliantly designed Fit Wings.
-These are by far my favorite solution to maintaining a secure fit with total wireless earbuds: the comb-like bristles provide flexibility with each sizing and don’t irritate the skin.
+No matter which pattern you select, you get a canvas carrying pouch, five pairs of silicone ear tips, and three pairs Fit Wings.
+Save for the Bose QuietComfort Earbuds and Sport Earbuds StayHear Max ear tips, these are my favorite add-ons.
+The comb-like bristles provide flexibility with each sizing and don’t irritate the skin.

 Master & Dynamic has mastered the art of silicone wing tips with its Fit Wings; these maintain a secure fit to the ear without any pain or irritation.